 First-degree atrioventricular block

 In first-degree atrioventricular block, every electrical impulse from the atria reaches the ventricles, but each is slowed for a fraction of a second as it moves through the atrioventricular node.
 First-degree atrioventricular block is common among well-trained athletes, teenagers, young adults, and people with a highly active vagus nerve.
-This disorder rarely causes symptoms.
+This disorder rarely causes symptoms and does not require treatment.

 ECG: Reading the Waves